 The Bachelor of Music (BMus) program in Composition offers training and experience to support the development of your personal style.
 It offers preparation for continued study and entry into the professional music world.
 Our faculty includes award-winning composers, representing a diversity of styles.
 Students may study a variety of topics in class and privately: traditional and electronic composition, orchestration and arranging, analyses of counterpoint, style and history.

 Guest composers and theorists are frequently invited to lecture and interact with our students.
 Recent guests have included Jennifer Higdon, Thomas Oboe Lee, Lei Liang and Krzysztof Penderecki.

 The Bachelor of Music in Composition includes six semesters of music theory, six semesters of private theory or composition lessons, eight semesters of the composition seminar, three semesters of music history and one of world music, four semesters of private study on an instrument, and courses in keyboard study, conducting, electronic music, and instrument methods.
 Students have many opportunities throughout their studies to present their compositions in masterclasses and recitals that lead to a senior recital of their original works.
 Our faculty, including Ting Ho (Chair), Marcos Balter, Scott Richards, Elizabeth Brown, Patrick Burns and Marla Meissner, work closely with students to develop their original ideas.

 Prospective students must show evidence of composition skills in order to be admitted to the program.

-The goal of the Composition program is to prepare students for the professional music world and doctoral programs.
-The school prides itself to being open to all styles and aesthetics of music as demonstrated by the varying styles of the faculty.
-Students are encouraged to find their own compositional voices, as well as discovering and studying old and new sounds and aesthetics.
+The goal of the composition program is to prepare students for the professional music world and doctoral programs.
+The school prides itself on being open to all styles and aesthetics of music as demonstrated by the varying styles of the faculty.
+Students are encouraged to find their own compositional voices, as well as discover and study old and new sounds and aesthetics.